 Thankfully, there’s a tool your team can use to prevent these kinds of attacks.
 Known as a Content Security Policy, it’s a mechanism built directly into web browsers which limits what the browser will do on your website.

 When your website includes a Content Security Policy, the browser inspects every item that the website’s HTML requests.
-If the origin of the item isn’t allowed by the content security policy, it’s not downloaded.
-If it’s a script, and it comes from an unpermitted source, it’s not executed.
+If the CSP doesn’t permit the origin of an image, the browser doesn’t download it.
+If the CSP blocks the origin of a script, the browser doesn’t execute it.
 You define a list of rules, and anything which doesn’t match that list of rules is eliminated before it reaches a user’s computer.

 Obviously, this kind of protection is a powerful deterrent against website-damaging attacks.
 Instead of being annoyed by popups or exposing their credentials to an attacker, your customers get the experience you’ve intended.